Search Icon

 Listed below are the different order types available on the SaxoTraderGo platform:

 • Market orders.
 Market orders are used for immediate entry at the best possible price.
-If triggered, they guarantee volume filling, though there could be a discrepancy between the requested price and the price where the order actually gets filled.
+If triggered, they guarantee volume filling, though there could be a discrepancy between the requested price and the price where the order gets filled.

 • Limit orders.
 Unlike market orders, limit orders guarantee exact price execution.
 However, a limit order will not be filled if the price action does not reach the pre-determined execution price.